gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 5. Web interface.md

 The front end contains very simple elements.
 A canvas (to plot signals); a button to play and pause the audio; a button to activate and deactivate the AudioWorklet processing; several voice transformation options and a select list to choose from different audio signals.

 ### Canvas
-In the canvas I plot can plot the frames, blocks and buffers used in the AudioWorklet in real-time.
-For most signals, this is not very helpful as each frame will have a different shape and I won't be able to see anything in real-time.
-But for testing purposes, I created a sawtooth wave, where every "tooth" has the size of an AudioWorklet frame, e.g., from 0 to 1 every 1024 samples and so on.
+In the canvas we plot can plot the frames, blocks and buffers used in the AudioWorklet in real-time.
+For most signals, this is not very helpful as each frame will have a different shape and we won't be able to see anything in real-time.
+But for testing purposes, we created a sawtooth wave, where every "tooth" has the size of an AudioWorklet frame, e.g., from 0 to 1 every 1024 samples and so on.
 With this signal, the frames always have the same shape at every iteration and the wave plot in the canvas is stable.
-Bear in mind that the sample rate of this signal has to be the same as the Web Audio API, in my case 48 kHz.
+Bear in mind that the sample rate of this signal has to be the same as the Web Audio API.
 A sawtooth wave with the size of a block (128 samples) was also used for testing the block size.

 ```
 Sawtooth wave for a frame size of 1024